mechakin/couture/README.md

 ## About

 Couture is a high-end e-commerce site that curates a selection of premium fashion and accessories.
-Our team meticulously handpicks items from renowned designers and emerging talents to ensure top-notch quality and style.
-Whether you're looking for a stunning evening gown or a statement accessory, Couture offers a seamless and elegant online shopping experience for the discerning shopper.

 You can see the website live in action here: [https://youtu.be/FAJrhv8TEXw]

 ## Contributing

-I appreciate your interest, but I'm currently not seeking contributions for this particular project.
+I'm currently not seeking contributions for this particular project.
 Thanks for understanding!